-2022/2023 Winter Season
+2023 Winter Season

 The BLM has a contract to complete plugging and abandonment (P&A) activities at the Iko Bay legacy well.
 The contractor would mobilize to the well via a winter snow trail and complete P&A activities.
 Attempts to plug and abandon the Iko Bay legacy well in 2016 and 2017 were unsuccessful due to down-hole conditions.
+The Arctic District Office is currently working on an Environmental Assessment for 2023 P&A activities for the Iko Bay legacy well.